Del Ryder

 And The Winding Road

-I completed advanced courses in photography from the College of Visual and Performing Arts and the S.I.
-Newhouse School of Public Communications/Journalism.
-After graduation my life as a photographer seemed to develop very quickly.
-I taught fine art photography for the State University of New York at the Tompkins/ Cortland Campus as an Adjunct Professor of Photography.
-I began to photograph in the New England area on several road trips and exhibited those photographs extensively in the US and Canada.
-I accepted the position as Director for PhotoVisions, a fine art photography gallery in NY and curated eight fine art photography exhibitions during my term of office.
-I met with the Director of the Everson Museum of Art in NY to show him my recently completed series of new color photography.
-At the conclusion of the meeting he invited me to exhibit that series of twenty hand printed color photographs at the museum.
-After the exhibit a few of the photographs from the series entered the museum's collection.
+Photography excited me and I wanted to learn more, so after returning from Japan, I completed advanced courses in photography from the College of Visual and Performing Arts and the S.I.
+Newhouse School of Public Communications/Journalism at Syracuse University.
+Within these two schools of photography, I was able to hone my skills in both fine art and photojournalism.
+After graduating, my career advanced quickly.
+I taught for the State University of New York at the Tompkins/ Cortland Campus as an Adjunct Professor of Photography in the Fine Art Department.
+I began to photograph in the New England area on several road trips and exhibited my fine art photography across the US and Canada.
+A year later I became the Director of PhotoVisions, a fine art photography gallery in NY.
+During my tenure, I curated eight fine art photography exhibitions.
+Shortly thereafter, I met with the Director of the Everson Museum of Art in NY to show him my recently completed series of new color photography.
+At the conclusion of our meeting he invited me to exhibit my series of twenty hand printed color photographs at the museum.
+At the conclusion of the exhibit a few of my photographs entered the Everson Museum collection.

 Encouraged by success in working with advertising agencies representing local businesses, I moved to the West Coast to open an advertising photography studio in Irvine, California to serve national and international clients.
 I won several awards for advertising photography from ADDOC, the Art Directors and Designers of Orange County at their annual awards ceremonies.
-With a strong portfolio of portrait and fashion photographs from New York, I also worked with Los Angeles and Orange County talent agents to enhance their models professional portfolios.
+With a strong portfolio of portrait and fashion photographs from New York, I also worked with Los Angeles and Orange County talent agencies to enhance their models professional portfolios.

 I live in Huntington Beach, California.
 I'm out with my digital camera almost every day.
 My top priority as a fine art photographer is to keep an open agenda toward subject matter and maintain a relaxed, mindful state of attention.
-Fine art photography has always been a perfect fit and an all- encompassing passion for me.
+Fine art photography has always been a perfect fit and an all encompassing passion for me.
 There are over 300 photographs on this site and I post new fine art photographs frequently.
 I hope you enjoy viewing the photographs as much as I enjoyed taking them.

 A partial client list of advertising photography accounts include the following: Allergan, Apple Macintosh, Avis, Beatrice Hunt-Wesson, Bentley Mills, Breyers, Coca Cola, Del Mar Avionics, FireTrac, F.X.
 Matt Brewing Co, ICN Pharmaceuticals, Ingram Micro, Knudsen, Lawry's, Marathon Inc, Northrup Grumman, Philips Electronics, Quantum Health Resources, Ocean Pacific Swimwear, Orange Coast Magazine, Taco Bell, and TRW.